 - Remove from heat and immediately pour through the strainer.
 Cover and store in the fridge until chilled.
 This can also be made ahead of time since the curd will keep in the fridge for up to 1 week.

 Make the Cheesecake:

 - Grind up crackers in a blender or food processor if necessary.
 Mix crumbs, sugar, salt and butter in a bowl until combined and press into the bottom and if you want, about an inch or two up the sides of a 10″ springform pan.
-Place in a preheated 350 degree (F) oven and bake for 10 minutes.
+Bake for 10 minutes.
 Take out to cool.
 Turn off the oven.

-- In a mixer bowl, combine the softened cream cheese, eggs, egg yolks and vanilla paste; mix until smooth.
+- In a mixer bowl with the whisk attachment, whisk together the softened cream cheese, eggs, egg yolks and vanilla paste; mix until smooth.

 - Add in the sugar, flour and heavy cream and mix on low just until incorporated.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.